 The Compensation Committee conducts an annual risk assessment of our compensation policies and practices for employees, including those related to executive compensation programs.
 As part of the risk assessment, the Compensation Committee reviews our compensation programs for certain design features that have been identified by experts as having the potential to encourage excessive risk-taking, such as compensation mix overly weighted toward annual incentives and unreasonable goals or thresholds.
-The Compensation Committee has determined that, for all employees, our compensation programs encourage our employees to take appropriate risks and encourage behaviors that enhance sustainable value creation in furtherance of the Company's business, but do not encourage excessive risk.
-The Compensation Committee believes that its balanced approach to short-term and long-term incentive compensation does not incentivize employees to take unnecessary risks.
-The Compensation Committee, with the assistance of independent advisors, intends to continue, on an on-going basis, a process of thoroughly reviewing our compensation policies and programs to ensure that our compensation programs and risk mitigation strategies continue to discourage imprudent risk-taking activities.
+The Compensation Committee has determined that, for all employees, our compensation programs encourage our employees to take appropriate risks and encourage excessive risk.
+The Compensation Committee believes that its balanced approach to short- and long-term incentive compensation does not incentivize employees to take unnecessary risks.
+The Compensation Committee, with the assistance of independent advisors, intends to continue, on an on-going basis, a process of thoroughly reviewing our compensation programs to ensure that our compensation programs and risk mitigation strategies continue to discourage imprudent risk-taking activities.